airtai/fastagency/docs/docs/en/user-guide/getting-started/index.md

     git push -u origin main
     ```

+    Make sure to replace `<username>` and `<repo-name>` with your GitHub username and repository name, respectively.

 Once these steps are complete, the GitHub Actions workflow will automatically deploy your application to Fly.io.
-And continue to do so every time you push changes to your repository.
+And continue to do so every time you push changes to your repository's **main** branch.

+!!! danger
+    If you skip these steps, the GitHub Actions workflow will fail when changes are pushed to the repository's **main** branch.